 months years, I’ve been doing too much of what everyone else is doing.

-The blog content here has become a commodity, rather than a site brimming with personality and authenticity.
+In trying to figure out how to grow website traffic, the content here has become a commodity, rather than a site brimming with personality and authenticity.

 It feels just like every other marketing site out there.